pablofazio02/cv-to-github-readme/README.md

 - Add more profile hosts and skill parsing improvements.
 - New README template options.
 - Support for more input formats (DOCX, ODT, etc.).
-- Improve regular expressions detection (e.g. usernames with Unicode characters).
+- Improve regular expressions detection (e.g. usernames with Unicode characters /AI API support).
+- Normalize profile URLs both when parsing from CV and when editing the generated README.
+- Links parsing

 ---